isabella232/limitless-flows-blueprint/blueprint/index.md

 #### **Starting State**
 This state contains:

-- ***A Send Response Block*** - This contains debugging information that confirms you are in the Limitless Demo and the Genesys Message ID
+- ***A Send Response Block*** - Debugging information that confirms you are in the Limitless Demo and the Genesys Message ID
 - ***Switch Block***:
-  - Case 1 - A simple example showing routing straight to an Agent rather than the GigCX Crowd
+  - Case 1 - A simple example shows routing straight to an Agent rather than the GigCX Crowd
-  - Case 2 - A simple example showing where automation/chatbot could be used
+  - Case 2 - A simple example shows where automation/chatbot could be used
-  - Case 3 - Showing routing to Limitless via the ‘Limitless Expert’ state
+  - Case 3 - Shows routing to Limitless via the ‘Limitless Expert’ state

 ![](images/004.png)
 #### **Limitless Expert State**